NGAIO SCHOOL ENROLMENT PROCESS

-3. You can then collect an enrolment pack from the school office.
+3. Collect an enrolment pack from the school office.

-4. Complete the enrolment form and supporting documents and deliver to school - at least eight weeks before the likely start date as this allows us to put everything in place.
+4. Complete the enrolment form and locate supporting documents and deliver to school - at least eight weeks before the likely start date as this allows us to put everything in place.

-5. Join the Link transition to school programme (with your child) - usually for four weeks before the start date.
+5. Join the Link transition to school programme (with your child) - for two weeks before the start date.
 The office will advise you of the Link dates.

-6. Purchase a starter stationery kit (available from the office, payable by cash, cheque or eftpos).
-Buy a 'sunsmart' hat if your child doesn't already have one - the cost is $18.00.
+6. Purchase a starter stationery kit (eftpos is available in the school office).
+Buy a 'sunsmart' hat if your child doesn't already have one - the cost is $20.00.

 7. Start school on the agreed day!